sri-arjuna/SWARM/docs/README.md

 * System Administrators
 * Anyone interested in scripting

-Basicly everyone one has or wants to write comfortable scripts for themself, the community and/or for (their) end users.
+Basicly everyone one who wants or has to write comfortable scripts for themself, the community and/or for (their) end users.